 How to start a business with no money?

-Businesses that cost very little to set up include content creation, blogs and newsletters, dropshipping, t-shirts and prints, or online thrift shops.
-These are good options for individuals that want to increase their income with a side gig or pursue a passion project.
+Businesses that cost very little to set up include content creation, blogs and newsletters, dropshipping and online stores for print-on-demand T-shirts and other goods.
+These are solid options for individuals that want to increase their income with a side gig or pursue a passion project.

 Of course, you will still need a source of income to cover basic necessities while your side project gains traction and starts turning a profit.